Previous dayApril 28, 2026Next day

 8.4 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 27 km S of Westbrook, Texas on April 28, 2026, with origin time 23:43 UTC.
+At 23:43 UTC on April 28, 2026, a magnitude 2.2 tremor occurred 27 km S of Westbrook, Texas.
 The hypocenter lay at 8.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 32.110°N, -100.992°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 32.110°, -100.992°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28